 - Identify common intraoperative complications of lung transplant and how to address them

-Dr. Pablo G. Sanchez has reported no relevant relationships with entities producing health care goods or services.
+Dr. Sanchez has reported no relevant relationships with entities producing health care goods or services.

 In support of improving patient care, the University of Pittsburgh is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.